OviOvocny/dr-collector/README.md

 - **rep**: Resolves reputation data for IPs (NERD only for now).
 - **ports**: Performs port scan for IPs.
 This is slow and not recommended.
 Ports are currently hardcoded.

 Use the *label* option to specify the label of the domains to resolve.
-If you don't provide a label, it will default to *blacklisted*.
+If you don't provide a label, it will default to *benign*.
 The label is also the collection name in the database.

 Use the *retry-evaluated* flag to retry resolving fields that have failed before.
 Failed means that the resolution for that field could not be completed for some reason deemed unrecoverable.
 This is useful if you want to retry resolving those.